Thanasis Bebis: International career

-Bebis wore Greece's jersey 17 times from 1950 to 1959, starting with the match with Egypt in 17 February for the Friendship Cup of Eastern Mediterranean playing in the 2nd half.
+Bebis wore Greece's jersey 17 times from 1950 to 1959, starting with the match with Egypt on 17 February for the Friendship Cup of Eastern Mediterranean playing in the 2nd half.
 He was part of the insurgency that occurred in November 1953 in the representative team where the players refused to play in matches against Israel.
 As Bebis later said: "In order to prepare with the National team, we had lost our day jobs.
 We were promised, if I recall correctly, 800–1000 drachmas.
 They did not give them to us and we reacted not by leaving the team, but by going to another hotel alone, away from those in charge.
 We did not do it for the money.
 It was a glory and an honor to play for the National team.
 Pricks ruled the Federation and our reaction was aimed at them."
 Finally, after assurances, the team of Kostas Negrepontis normally participated in the match for the qualifying round of the 1954 World Cup and won with a goal by Bebis in the 52nd minute.
 The last international appearance with Greece took place on 15 November 1959 in an away defeat with 4-0 by Yugoslavia for the pre-Olympic tournament of 1960.
 He also competed in the men's tournament at the 1952 Summer Olympics.